Suleiman Bilali

 Suleiman Wanjau Bilali (born June 5, 1978) is a Kenyan light flyweight boxer.
 He has represented Kenya numerous times at international competitions.

 Bilali fought at the 2000 Summer Olympics, where he was edged out by Spain's eventual runner-up Rafael Lozano 10:11 in the quarterfinal.

-At the 2002 Commonwealth Games in Manchester he lost by technical knockout to India's Muhammed Ali Qamar.
+At the 2002 Commonwealth Games in Manchester Bilali lost by technical knockout to India's Muhammed Ali Qamar.
 He won the 2003 All-Africa Games.

 Bilali participated in neither the 2004 Summer Olympics nor in the Commonwealth Games 2006.

-He was again victorious in the 2007 All African Games vs. Simanga Shiba and Manyo Plange and qualified for the Olympics but lost his match 3:9 to Dominican Winston Méndez Montero.
+Bilali was again victorious in the 2007 All African Games vs. Simanga Shiba and Manyo Plange and qualified for the Olympics but lost his match 3:9 to Dominican Winston Méndez Montero.
 He lost his first bout during the Beijing Olympics in 2008.